Athos1972/baangt/TechSpecs/10 Ideas/PDFComparisonMicroService.md

 # Functional description
 We want to be able to:
-* Save a reference PDF
+* Save a reference PDF for a test step
+    * The test step versioning must still work (e.g. we must be able to create one reference PDF for each stage (Dev, Pre-Quality, Final-Quality, Migration, etc.)).
+This can be done by uploading different reference PDFs, receive different UUIDs and maintain multiple lines of test steps for each version/stage.
-* Compare a newly created PDF to the reference PDF
+* Compare a newly created/downloaded PDF to the reference PDF
 * Define default deviations (for instance Dates, Times, Documentnumbers), that should not count as difference
-* Get a status, whether the document matches the reference document
+* Receive status info, whether the document matches the reference document
-* If it doesn't match get a visual representation of the difference and get a list of differences at text
+* If it doesn't match get a visual representation of the difference
+* If it doesn't macht get a list of differences as delimited text

 ## Out of scope:
 * No comparison of images between PDF-Files